SpikingNetwork/TrainSpikingNet.jl/README.md

   The default is "src/genPlasticWeights-erdos-renyi.jl"

-  * `genStaticWeights()` specifies the connectivity of the fixed synapses. the default is "src/genStaticWeights-erdos-renyi.jl".
+  * `genStaticWeights()` specifies the connectivity of the fixed synapses.
+  The default is "src/genStaticWeights-erdos-renyi.jl".
 This is only used if K > 0.

   * `genRateX()` specifies the spike thresholds for the feed-forward neurons.